tuturto/pyherc/doc/manual/source/commands.rst

  * switch to sub menu left: insert, page up, q
  * switch to sub menu right: delete, page down, w

+.. hint:: a tool like Xpadder_ enables you to use joypad for playing, thus making the game more fun.

 *******************
 Starting a new game
 *******************